kikobar/disco-diffusion/README.md

-# This fork attempt to replace all Google Colab specific code, so this notebook could run on AWS SageMaker or any standard JupyterLab server.
+# This fork attempt to replace all Google Colab specific code, so this notebook runs on AWS SageMaker or any standard JupyterLab server.

 ********************